m465/mini-knowledge-agent/README.md

-Here is the updated README.md that reflects the new modular file structure.

-code
-Markdown
-download
-content_copy
-expand_less
 # Mini Knowledge Agent (Modular CLI)

 A command-line AI assistant built with Python and OpenAI.
 This agent is designed to intelligently "route" user queries to specific tools (Weather, Web Search, Math, PDF Summarization) using OpenAI's Function Calling capabilities.